milksuppressant/Super-Sora/README.md

 <img width="1889" height="819" alt="load" src="https://github.com/user-attachments/assets/aa275e9d-160b-4b04-b96f-514302b2783c" />

-# !!!DO NOT TOUCH THE DEBUG POPUP IT WILL DISSAPPEAR IN A FEW SECONDS!!!
+# !!!DO NOT TOUCH THE DEBUG POPUP IF IT APPEARS.
+RELOAD THE PAGE TWICE AND IT WILL DISSAPEAR!!!
  login to sora or reload the site twice to store your access token and enjoy
 <img width="1839" height="946" alt="generate" src="https://github.com/user-attachments/assets/0ac733d8-00ca-4d5f-8d94-18e24ad69720" />